-Undergraduate Research Assistantship Application Spring 2013
+Undergraduate Research Assistantship Application Fall 2016

 Undergraduate Research Assistantship Application

-The Biology and Chemistry/Biochemistry Departments invite applications for their Spring 2013 Undergraduate Research Assistantship Program.
-These Undergraduate Research Assistantships (URAs) are competitive awards.
-The awards committee will evaluate capacity for success in research (not simply GPA).
-We especially encourage you to apply if you are a student of color, a student from an economically disadvantaged background, or a first generation college student.
-Students that currently have a URA must reapply if they wish to receive support for a second semester.
+The Biology and Chemistry & Biochemistry Departments invite applications for their Undergraduate Research Assistantship Program.
+These awards are competitive.
+Applicants will be evaluated on their capacity for success in research (not simply GPA).
+We especially encourage you to apply if you are a students of color, from an economically disadvantaged background, or a first generation college student.
+Students who currently have a paid URA must reapply if they wish to receive support for a second semester.